apache/beam/website/www/site/content/en/documentation/ml/runinference-metrics.md

 ## Run the Pipeline

 Install the required packages.
-For this example, you need access to a Google Cloud Project, and you need to configure the Google Cloud variables, like `PROJECT_ID`, `REGION`, and others, in the `config.py` file.
+For this example, you need access to a Google Cloud project, and you need to configure the Google Cloud variables, like `PROJECT_ID`, `REGION`, and others, in the `config.py` file.
 To use GPUs, follow the setup instructions in the [PyTorch GPU minimal pipeline](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/main/dataflow/gpu-examples/pytorch-minimal) example on GitHub.

 1. Dataflow with CPU: `python main.py --mode cloud --device CPU`